Kenai-NWR-bio/AISschedule/README.md

 ## Schedule

-The planned sampling schedule is available in [Table 2](#tbl-schedule) below and it can be downloaded as a CSV file in this repository at [data/raw_data/planning_data/survey_schedule.csv](data/raw_data/planning_data/survey_schedule.csv).
+The planned sampling schedule is available in [Table 2](#tbl-schedule) below and it can be downloaded as a csv file in this repository at [data/raw_data/planning_data/survey_schedule.csv](data/raw_data/planning_data/survey_schedule.csv).

 <div id="tbl-schedule">